sikelos13/movies-assignment/README.md

-## Workable-assignment
+## Movies-assignment

-Workable assignment using CRA and TheMoviesDB API.
+Movies assignment using CRA and TheMoviesDB API.
 ## Build With

 * [React](https://reactjs.org/)